 - Courses completed and graded through Florida Virtual School

-- Coursework from a regionally accredited community college or university
+- Coursework from an accredited community college or university recognized by UF

 Create a Timeline for Required Exams